AvolitesLtd/TitanManual/prismdocs/prism/encoder/encoder.md

 import Keys from '@site/src/components/key.ts';

-The **Encoder** section allows for files to be converted from common video codecs into the **AIM** codec in preparation for use on a live production.
+The **Encoder** section allows for files to be converted from common video codecs into the **AiM** codec in preparation for use on a live production.

 ![Encoder](/prismdocs/images/prism-encoder.png)